Waltherjc/VUM-Website/_pages/about.md

 ---

-John is a current sophomore at Vanderbilt University, majoring in Mechanical Engineering while pursuing three minors in Innovation & Design Strategy, Digital Fabrication, and Engineering Management.
-Her academic journey is driven by a strong passion for assistive technology, a field where innovation intersects with compassion to empower individuals with disabilities.
-As the President of TOM: Vanderbilt, she channels this passion into tangible initiatives, fostering collaboration and ingenuity within the community.
-When she's not studying, you can find her playing pickleball outside with friends, experimenting with new cookie recipes in the kitchen, or crafting homemade cards for upcoming celebrations.
-Her overall goal is to harness engineering expertise for meaningful societal change, blending curiosity with empathy to drive innovation forward.
+John is currently a sophomore at Vanderbilt University, majoring in Mechanical Engineering while pursuing three minors in Innovation & Design Strategy, Digital Fabrication, and Engineering Management.
+His academic journey is driven by his interest in automotive engineering.
+As a member of VU Motorsports, he works on car design and metal fabrication with the end goal of successfully competing at the Formula SAE competition in Michigan annually.
+When he's not studying, you can find him playing baseball for the club team at Vanderbilt, being involved with Tikkun Olam Makers (TOM): Vanderbilt to provide assistive technology for those with physical disabilities, leading a freshman orientation group, or playing sports with his friends.
+His overall goal is to use what he has learned to work for a racing team and design a championship winning car.

 ## Education